adrianharabula/adrianharabula.github.io/_posts/2018-01-03-install-and-run-github-pages-locally.md

 type: post
 title: "Install and run GitHub Pages locally"
 share-img: "/img/github-pages.png"
-description: "This site is powered by Jekyll & GitHub Pages.
+meta-description: "This site is powered by Jekyll & GitHub Pages.
 Run your own local copy following these instructions."
 ---

 This site is powered by Jekyll & GitHub Pages.